ctford/traversy/README.md

 On a Clojure project, we discovered that changes to the structure of our domain models caused big waves throughout the codebase.
-The issue was that the entire structure of large domain objects was encoded in functions that should only have been concerned with a small part of the whole:
+The issue was that the entire structure of large domain objects was encoded in functions that should only have been concerned with a small part of the whole.

+As an illustrative example, imagine we have a bank represented as a nested data structure:

     (def bank {:name "BanCorp"
                :customers [{:account-number "001234":name "Chris" :balance 100}
                            {:account-number "131444":name "Alice" :balance 15000}]})

+We might also have a function for crediting customers:

     (defn credit [amount customer]
       (-> customer (update-in [:balance] (partial + amount))))

+But the customers are embedded inside the bank data structure.
+Any attempt to apply a credit to a customer has to traverse through the bank to find them:

     (defn deposit [bank id amount]
       (let [update-customer (fn [{account-number :account-number :as customer}]